 But if you can’t fly all the way to Germany to attend it, you can always enjoy a local Oktoberfest.

-We present you with a step-by-step guide to host and organize a local Oktoberfest:
+A step-by-step guide to host and organize a local Oktoberfest

 1. Define Your Budget